 Is there any advice you would pass on to someone considering professional registration?

 Achieving professional registration is a great feeling, and I see the effects it has on those I work with.
 I think a positive work ethic is contagious.
 The journey that gets a person to professional registration is the best part though - I have learned so much and met some great people.
 I think that professional registration is a great opportunity, it allows you to really take control of your own development.
 Since becoming registered I’ve been able to steer my own development and that has allowed me to choose my career path.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

 I am aiming for excellence and I’m really interested in communication, so I want to be in a position where I can work with other engineers to help them achieve more.
-I aim to be leading a team of engineers in developing something that really improves the world through engineering, I want a MacRobert Award hanging on my wall.
-The award, presented by the Royal Academy of Engineering, is the leading prize recognising UK innovation in engineering by corporations.
+Regarding future ambitions, I aim to be leading a team of engineers in developing something that really improves the world through engineering, I’m very interested in sustainability and the environment – I would love to see a MacRobert Award hanging on my wall.
+The award, presented by the Royal Academy of Engineering, is the leading prize recognising UK engineering innovation.

 I spend a lot of time with tools in my hands; time with my dad and my friends working on cars and bikes.
 Anything with wheels and I’m hooked.
 I also spend a lot of time reading.
 I’ve recently focused on communication and emotional intelligence; two interesting subjects which I think are extremely relevant to engineers and I plan to develop a deeper knowledge of them both.